It is a well-known fact that India is heavily dependent on imports for its energy storage needs, especially Lithium-ion batteries.

 “The journey to discover the ecosystem for making products in India is long, tiring and satisfying.
 Aditya and I started travelling across industrial belts of Alwar, Pali, Faridabad, Bhiwadi after we got some initial leads.
 We were pleasantly surprised to find very good equipment and high tech facilities in these areas”, says Rahul.
 Inverted intends to support and promote these lesser known businesses who have limited online presence.

-Right now, Inverted is working on thermal management systems for batteries and also supporting battery research projects in IIT Delhi to encourage competency building in battery technology.
+Right now, Inverted is working on thermal management systems for batteries and also supporting research projects in IIT Delhi to encourage competency building in battery technology.

 Subscribe today for free and stay on top of latest developments in EV domain.